Next-Generation-Devs/ngrh/src/hooks/use-random/README.md

 - `amount` 📶: if the type of the random string is selected as array or object then this prop determins the size of that collection (_defaults to `5`_).
 - `charset` 🔠: the group of the characters the word will be created from.
 We provided some of the popular charsets to use but still you can provide your own custom charset (_defaults to `"alphanumeric"`_).

-The hook returns a single `generate` function to generate the random string depends on the options you give to the hook.
+The hook returns one function:

+- `generate` ⚛️: function generates random string upon the given options.
+Don't need params.

 ## Examples 💥